JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 • Camp includes 3 days of rafting, all required gear and rafting protection equipment, and specifically trained and certified river guides who each have years of experience.

-• Each camp day includes a hearty buffet lunch as well as a hearty morning snack and an afternoon snack, most dietary restrictions can be accommodated (gluten free, carb free, peanut free).
+• Each camp day includes a hearty buffet lunch as well as a hearty morning snack and an afternoon snack.
+Most dietary restrictions can be accommodated (gluten free, carb free, peanut free).
 Camp fees also include awards (carabiner+) and a link to Professional photos taken one day on the river.
 Camp fees also include participation in two evening programs and what parents say they LOVE: opportunities to socialize and connect with other like-minded river tribe families!

-• On the river, campers are sorted by age and ability level, and adults work to build camper confidence as well as safe river running skills.
+• On the river, campers are sorted by age and ability level, and River Guides work to build camper confidence as well as safe river running skills.
 Adult 'Senior River Guides' rotate through groups, so each boatload gets exposure to different Guide Styles.
 We try to keep 'friends' in the same boat, as long as safety is considered foremost.

 • If you're unsure if your child is ready for this adventure, let's talk; call or email to find out if Raft Camp is right for your child and your family.

-©2025 Junior Guides Rafting Summer Camp.
+©2026 Junior Guides Rafting Summer Camp.
 All rights reserved.

 Join Our Email List